Table of contents

 4. You will have a hard time finding the status of emails

-An email arrives and one of your teammates replies to the customer from their personal inbox.
+An email arrives, and one of your teammates replies to the customer from their personal inbox.
 Unless that person has copied the group email address in the reply, you will not be aware of that.
-Nobody in the team will know that the email has been replied to.
+Nobody on the team will know that the email has been replied to.

 Let’s say that person did remember to copy the group email address in the reply, but the customer does a ‘reply’ and not ‘reply all’ — it again comes to just one person.

 You and the rest of the team will always be in the dark about the status of emails.

 5. There’s enormous room for duplication of work

 When you and your team don’t know if an email has been replied to, there is a good chance someone else might start working on it.